top of page

-All exercises and healing holistic tools explained below are extremely effective and they will support you at times you feel anxiety and stress during any stage of your life.
-Practice consistently (even 5 minutes each day helps), focus on slow, deep breathing.
-Choose gentle, nurturing styles rather than intense workouts when stressed.
+All the exercises and holistic healing tools described below are powerful and effective, offering support during times of anxiety and stress in your life.
+Practice them consistently—even five minutes a day can make a difference—and focus on slow, deep breathing.
+When you’re feeling stressed, choose gentle, nurturing approaches rather than intense workouts.

 Repeat each affirmation 3–6 times, matching one affirmation per slow breath.
 If anxiety is high, whispering the words can be very grounding.
 You can choose just 1–3 poses and affirmations when your time or energy is low.